 A restructured loan is considered a troubled debt restructuring ("TDR") if the creditor, for economic or legal reasons related to the debtor's financial difficulties, grants a concession to the debtor that it would not otherwise consider.
-Each restructured debt is separately negotiated with the borrower and includes terms and conditions that reflect the borrower's prospective ability to service the debt as modified.
+Each restructured debt is separately negotiated with the borrower and includes terms and conditions that reflect the borrower's prospective ability to service their obligations as modified.
 The Company discourages the use of the multiple loan strategy when restructuring loans regardless of whether or not the loans are designated as TDRs.
-The Company's TDR loans were \$45.5 million and \$37.4 million as of December 31, 2020 and December 31, 2019, respectively.
+The Company had TDR loans of \$37.2 million and \$45.5 million at December 31, 2021 and 2020, respectively.

 On March 27, 2020, the CARES Act was signed into law which includes many provisions that impact the Company and its customers.
-The banking regulatory agencies have encouraged banks to work with borrowers who have been impacted by the COVID-19 pandemic, and the CARES Act, along with related regulatory guidance, allows the Bank to not designate certain modifications as TDRs that otherwise may have been classified as TDRs.
-For additional information on modifications related to the COVID-19 pandemic, see the COVID-19 Bank Loan Modifications and COVID-19 Higher Risk Industries - Enhanced Monitoring sections under "Additional Management's Discussion and Analysis" below.
+The banking regulatory agencies have encouraged banks to work with borrowers who have been impacted by the COVID-19 pandemic, and the CARES Act, along with related regulatory guidance, allowed the Bank to not designate certain modifications as TDRs that otherwise may have been classified as TDRs.

-Other Real Estate Owned
+Other Real Estate Owned and Foreclosed Assets

-The book value of loans prior to the acquisition of collateral and transfer of the loans into OREO during 2020 was \$2.3 million.
-The fair value of the loan collateral acquired in foreclosure during 2020 was \$2.1 million.
+The book value of loans prior to the acquisition of collateral and transfer of the loans into other real estate owned ("OREO") during 2021 was \$1.6 million.
+The fair value of the loan collateral acquired in foreclosure during 2021 was \$1.5 million.
 The following table sets forth the changes in OREO for the periods indicated:

-Years ended (Dollars in thousands) ousands) December 31, 2019 December 31, 2018 December 31, 2017 December 31, 2016 Balance at beginning of period \$ 5,142 7,480 14,269 20,954 26,815 Acquisitions 307 - 187 96 882 Additions 2,076 2,349 4,924 4,466 5,198 Capital improvements 145 63 21 - 149 Write-downs (451) (766) (2,727) (604) (1,821) Sales (5,475) (3,984) (9,194) (10,643) (10,269) Balance at end of period \$ 1,744 5,142 7,480 14,269 20,954
+Years ended

+(Dollars in thousands) Dec ember 31, 2021 December 31, 2020

+Balance at beginning of period \$ 1,744 5,142

+Acquisitions 307

+Additions 1,482 2,076

+Capital improvements 145

+Write-downs (120) (451)

+Sales (3,088) (5,475)

+Balance at end of period \$ 18 1,744